30 Free Things to Do in Edinburgh By A Local

 You can still see carved stones with symbols associated with mill life.

-You’ve probably seen oversaturated photos of this area, yes, the yellow historic building.
+You’ve probably seen oversaturated photos of the yellow historic building in this area.

-You wouldn’t believe this is a five minutes walk from the hustle of the city!
+You wouldn’t believe this is a five-minute walk from the city’s hustle!

 Stockbridge is where I spent many Saturdays as a teenager, cleaning my uncle’s flat (apartment!)

-The main attraction in Stockbridge is the main street which is crammed, and I mean stuffed, with small shops, eateries and bars.
+The main attraction in Stockbridge is the main street, Raeburn Place, which is crammed with small shops, eateries and bars.

-Bring a bit of money for fresh food and snacks from Stockbridge Market which is held weekly at its permanent outdoor spot, near where I used to do a boot camp class.
+Held weekly at its permanent outdoor spot, Saunders Street, near where I used to do a boot camp class, vendors sell drinks, hot food, and baked goods.

 Think of me doing burpees as you tuck into your burger.